Facelift in the Washington, DC Metro

 Some asymmetry might be improved with facelift surgery.
 As a result, Dr. Chaboki may make modifications on facelift surgery to improve symmetry.

 Keep in mind that a certain degree of asymmetry will still persist and cannot be corrected.
-For example, patients with asymmetric jowls commonly also have asymmetry of the eyes, ears, and face.
+For example, patients with asymmetric jowls commonly also have asymmetry of the eyes, ears, and face and underlying asymmetric bone.

 What is a thread lift?